Find Affordable College Courses

 466 Yearly Graduations

 New York University comes in at #4 on our list of the most popular colleges offering doctor's degrees in law.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-The law program at New York University awarded 466 doctor's degrees during the 2020-2021 school year.
-About 51% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 466 people received their doctor's degree in law from NYU.
+About 52% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+Data shows that NYU graduates that hold this degree go on to make a median salary of $64,854.

 460 Yearly Graduations

 Columbia University in the City of New York is the 5th most popular school in the nation for students seeking a doctor's degree in law.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 460 people received their doctor's degree in law from Columbia.
-About 48% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 460 people received their doctor's degree in law from Columbia.
+Of these students, 50% were women and 33% were members of underrepresented racial-ethnic groups.
+Columbia University in the City of New York law graduates who receive their doctor's degree go on to jobs earning a median salary of $64,854.

 #6